xieyuheng/fidb-zero/docs/manual/04-access-token.md

 - Access control is about
-  using an access token to declare "I am authorized", while the token maps to a list of permitted operations, and each potential target of operations has it's own list of permitted operations.
+  using an access token to declare "I am authorized", while the token maps to a list of permitted operations.

 - Login is about issuing access token to a user.
   Specially, password login is about issuing access token to a user